orbenh/sentiment-signal-nasdaq/README.md

 ####  NLP Models (Hugging Face)

-* **GPT‑2** – used to generate brief textual descriptions for headlines missing context.
+* **GPT‑2**  used to generate brief textual descriptions for headlines missing context.
-* **BERT (base-uncased)** – applied to headline + description pairs to classify sentiment scores on a 1–10 scale.
+* **BERT (base-uncased)**  applied to headline + description pairs to classify sentiment scores on a 1–10 scale.

 > Note: These models were not fine-tuned on financial texts.
 Accuracy may improve with FinBERT or domain-specific large language models.

 ####  Predictive Models

 * **Linear Regression**: A baseline model mapping sentiment scores to NASDAQ averages.
-* **SARIMAX**: A time-series model that incorporates both past NASDAQ trends and external sentiment signals.
+* **SARIMAX**: A time series model that incorporates both past NASDAQ trends and external sentiment signals.

 ---